 Your projector comes with a basic carry-in warranty as well as an international warranty that let you project with confidence anywhere in the world.
-For details, see the warranty brochures included in your Owner's Kit.
+For details about the carry-in warranty, see page 74, For more information about the international warranty, see the warranty brochure included in your Owner's Kit.

-In addition, for customers who register their projector, EPSON offers free Extra Care SM Road Service.
+In addition, for customers who register their projector, EPSON offers free Extra Care Road Service.
 In the unlikely event of an equipment failure, you won't have to wait for your unit to be repaired.
 Instead, EPSON will ship you a replacement unit anywhere in the United States or Canada, usually via overnight delivery.
 See the brochure in your Owner's Kit for details.